 Hundreds of tropical islands in an intact natural environment, remote enough to stay out of the loop of diving tourism.
 The Solomon Islands, a destination to visit for its biodiversity and exclusivity.
 Never crowded dive sites, high quality diving, pristine reefs, wrecks and caves, pelagics, but also critters.
-The Salomons can satisfy the most demanding divers.
+The Solomons can satisfy the most demanding divers.

 Diving in the Solomon Islands

 The Salomons can be visited on a cruise aboard the Bilikiki, a historic liveaboard that has been sailing in these waters for several years now.
 Or in one of the resorts located on the islands.
 Bilikiki departs and arrives from the port of Honiara, visiting Russel island, Mary Island, Florida Island and the Marovo lagoon on a 7-11 night dive cruise.

 For those who prefer a stay ashore, there are some resorts that offer good service; Uepi Resort cataloged in 2018 among the top 10 dive resorts in the world, is located on the island of the same name, 2.5 km long and 300 meters wide.

 The Marovo lagoon is the longest salt lagoon in the world, the two large volcanic islands of Vangunu and New Georgia border this immense lagoon to the south and west.
 The northern part consists of 130 km of coral reefs, with about 100 islands scattered along the entire length.
 A small volcanic island, Gatakae, occupies the southern corner of Marovo.
 The internal lagoon is home to numerous islands in a landscape of great beauty in a fascinating natural habitat.

 When is the best time to visit and dive Solomon Islands